GoogleCloudPlatform/gke-enterprise-demo/README.md

 to go ahead with the deployment and build out the two networks, each with a GKE cluster.

-After the steps finished successfully, there will be one multi zone Kubernetes Engine cluster to simulate an on-prem data center, as well one zonal Kubernetes Engine cluster for cloud.
+After the steps finished successfully, there will be one multi zone Kubernetes Engine cluster to simulate an on-prem data center, as well a single zone Kubernetes Engine cluster for cloud.

 ## Configure